-Efforts to incorporate sustainability cs into AI-driven financial decision-making are still nascent but growing.
-Liang and Kenneboog (2017) observed that the integration of ESG (Environmental, Social, an Governme) factors into financial analysis is limited by the qualitative and subject natue of such data.
-AI, particularly NLP and unsupervised learning, has been proposed a a solution to this problem by parsing through CSR reports, social media, closures to create dynamic ESG scores.
-One representative regression and environmental in financial performance evaluation is: $ER_i = \beta_0 + \beta_1 ESG_i + \beta_2 ESG_i +$ model f R is the expected return, ESG is the environmental score, CR denotes $\beta_2 CR$ where $\varepsilon$ is the error term.
-These models, while innovative, suffer from inconsistencies carboh in ESG n. ing mchodologies and insufficient temporal data.
+Efforts to incorporate sustainability metrics into AI-driven financial decision-making are still nascent but growing.
+Liang and Renneboog (2017) observed that the integration of ESG (Environmental, Social, and Governance) factors into financial analysis is limited by the qualitative and subjective nature of such data.
+AI, particularly NLP and unsupervised learning, has been proposed as a solution to this problem by parsing through CSR reports, social media, and environmental disclosures to create dynamic ESG scores.
+One representative regression model for ESG integration in financial performance evaluation is: $ER_i = \beta_0 + \beta_1 ESG_i + \beta_2 CR_i + \varepsilon_i$ , where ER is the expected return, ESG is the environmental score, CR denotes carbon risk, and $\varepsilon$ is the error term.
+These models, while innovative, suffer from inconsistencies in ESG rating methodologies and insufficient temporal data.

-Explan bility and ethical concerns remain among the most cited barriers to the adoption of AI histrates of finance.
-Doshi-Velez and Kim (2017) argued for the development of interpretable most high mat offer post-hoc rationalization for AI decisions, especially in areas like loan provals, insurance underwriting, and economic policy formulation.
-They proposed the use of surrogate models and rule-based systems to approximate deep neural networks.
+Explainability and ethical concerns remain among the most cited barriers to the adoption of AI in strategic finance.
+Doshi-Velez and Kim (2017) argued for the development of interpretable models that offer post-hoc rationalization for AI decisions, especially in areas like loan approvals, insurance underwriting, and economic policy formulation.
+They proposed the use of surrogate models and rule-based systems to approximate deep neural networks [6].
 Similarly, the issue of algorithmic bias has been raised in multiple studies, where models trained on biased datasets may perpetuate discrimination across gender, geography, and socioeconomic class.
 These challenges are especially relevant in multi-agent financial systems where AI interacts with complex human behavior and regulatory norms.